-The energy sector is subject to diverse and changing economic, political, regulatory, social and competitive conditions.
-Our company is exposed in the ordinary course of business to several risk factors, both operational and financial, that may impact its performance and financial condition, which are monitored closely from time to time by each Risk Owner of the company's different processes, which is coordinated by the company's Planning and Management Control Areas.
+EECL is exposed in the ordinary course of business to several risk factors that may impact its performance and financial condition, which are monitored closely from time to time by the company's senior management, Finance, and Risk and Insurance Areas.

 ENGIE Energía Chile has procedures for Risk Management where the method of risk assessment and analysis is described, including the building of the risk matrix.
-The risk matrix is updated and reviewed once a year.
-The progress in action plans is constantly monitored as part of Enterprise Risk Management (ERM), the purpose of which is to preserve and continuously improve the value, reputation and internal motivation of the company and to foster a risk-taking level that is reasonable in social, human and legal terms, is acceptable to stakeholders and is economically sustainable.
+The risk matrix is updated and reviewed quarterly and the progress in action plans is constantly monitored as part of Enterprise Risk Management (ERM).

-Risk management is presented to the Company's board annually.
+Risk management is presented to the Company's board quarterly.
 The Company's financial risk strategy aims to protect ENGIE Energía Chile's stability and sustainability in relation to all components of financial uncertainty or material risk events.